kbazow/xTuring-KB/README.md

 - [ ] INT3, INT2, INT1 low-precision fine-tuning support
 - [ ] Support for Stable Diffusion

 ## Belongs to Harvard, stochasticai group.
 Pulled locally for personal use.
+This is for persdonal interest.
+Thank you guys.